RETURN to part 4

 Out in the distance above the blue I could see the green silhouette of the completely desolate Hog Island (MAP).
 Of the entire archipelago, Captain Bonadeo had told me that it was the least-traveled of all the islands, and that it had never been inhabited.

 I came to what seemed like a cul-de-sac in the trail and assumed this to be where I would find old Pete Monatou's cabin?
 There was a recent-ish hunting stand up in a tree, but no other signs.
 I eventually discerned this was not in fact a cul-de-sac, but the trail continued through what was now a completely grown-over thoroughfare.
 I thought about saying screw it, but hell, I had come this far, what's another couple hundred yards of bushwacking through snaring and snapping wands?
-I came across an ancient fruit tree, obviously part of what had once been a farm, and knew I was on the right track.
+I came across an old fruit tree, obviously part of what had once been a farm, and knew I was on the right track.

 There were a few more in the nearby clearings--I was definitely on the farm of Pete Monatou.
 But where had his cabin been?
 My maps only denoted general areas, no pinpoint locations, so I went on intuition.
 Where would I put my cabin if I lived here?